Does your Eczema itch frustrate you?

 Have a moisturiser on hand and instead of scratching, gently massage or press the cream into the itchy area.
 This will help rehydrate the area which helps prevent dry Eczema patches.

 2. Cold Aloe Vera

 Cold "anesthetizes" itching.
-So why not put an Aloe Vera spray in the refrigerator and spray as required.
-The Aloe Vera will also help to rehydrate your skin.
+So why not put an Aloe Vera in the refrigerator and apply as required.
+The Aloe Vera will also help to rehydrate your skin

 3. Cold Gel Packs